ebrightfield/solana-account-history-program/README.md

 ## Account History Program

 This program does one thing and does it well.
-It records historical Solana on-chain account state, on-chain on Solana.
+It records historical Solana account state, creating an on-chain record of previous account states.

 With this program, you can:
 - Create oracle price history feeds, from which common trading statistics can be derived.
 - Store an on-chain record of token balance changes.
 - Create on-chain logic that gates certain operations by historical presence of certain on-chain data.
-- Gate your program's mutation with update logic, so that the last N state updates are always visible on-chain and easily available.
+- Couple your program's account mutations with update logic, so that the last N state updates are always visible on-chain and easily available.

 ### How It Works
 You create an `AccountHistory` account, which is configured with: